dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/dapps/defi/ceres.md

 description: Ceres is a multifaceted DeFi project within the Polkadot ecosystem, aimed at providing sustainable and transparent financial solutions.
 ---

-Ceres is a comprehensive decentralized finance (DeFi) platform built within the Polkadot ecosystem, specifically leveraging the SORA network.
+Ceres is a DeFi platform built within the Polkadot ecosystem, specifically **leveraging the SORA network**.
 The project’s mission is to provide robust and transparent DeFi services, aimed at enhancing security, transparency, and financial sustainability.
 With a focus on long-term growth, Ceres integrates multiple innovative features, including a launchpad, liquidity locker, and token locker, to support new projects and token ecosystems.

 **Key Features of Ceres**
 -------------------------

 1. **Launchpad**

   - The Ceres Launchpad is designed to be the first stop for new projects on the SORA network.
 It allows projects to launch their tokens on Polkaswap, offering a secure and user-friendly environment for both project teams and investors.
   - Key properties include: